AllergictoCrustaceans/techtonica-assignments/OOPinJS/README.md

 DISLCLAIMER:  I do not own the content of the background video on this GitHub repo.
 I am using 2 minutes and 18 seconds of video from [YouTuber Jiří](https://www.youtube.com/watch?v=Y1UiD2sxoWo) in fair use to showcase my Object-Oriented Programming (OOP) webpage project.

 Live Deployment of Project: https://kwuoop.netlify.com/

+WARNING: If you're browser is automatically set to disable audio for pages, please enable.
-WARNING: Please let the page load for 1 minute or 2 for the audio of the background video to be audible.
+Please let the page load for 1 minute or 2 for the audio of the background video to be audible.
 I'm sorry.
 It's just a huge file.

 Built and tested with: jQuery, Bootstrap, Jasmine.js